-West Borough Primary School has both a Thrive and Nurture Practitioner who deliver bespoke individual sessions to support children's social and emotional development.
-Via the Thrive/Nurture Approach, we can screen children to identify gaps in their developmental blocks and use structured intervention to fill these gaps, improving the child's social and emotional development.
+West Borough Primary School has Nurture Practitioners who deliver bespoke individual sessions to support children's social and emotional development.
+Via the Nurture Approach, we can screen children to identify gaps in their developmental blocks and use structured intervention to fill these gaps, improving the child's social and emotional development.
 As a school, we know that if a child has suffered trauma or attachment difficulties in their early years, targeted intervention to support social and emotional development can lead to better academic progress.